-18 Training
+16 Training

 The DSL, DDSL and the Safeguarding Governor will attend multi-agency training relevant to their role.
 All members of school staff, volunteers and governors will undertake basic child protection training every three years.
-All staff will also receive safeguarding training that includes understanding their expectations, roles and responsibilities around filtering and monitoring as part of online safety.
 Throughout the year staff are constantly updated on safeguarding/child protection approaches and concerns.
+All staff and governors receive are to undertake training to understand and work within the Prevent Duty.